Financing Climate Resilience: Mobilizing Resources and Incentives to Protect Boston from Climate Risks

 Chapter 3 of the report details the challenges that cities face in financing adaptation and resilience investments, including inadequate information on costs and benefits, incorrect pricing of risk, collective action challenges, capital budget constraints, and misaligned incentives.

-Chapter 4 of the report describes a variety of financing mechanisms that cities could explore and the different scales (region or citywide, district level, or building or parcel level) for financing resilience projects.
+Chapter 4 describes a variety of financing mechanisms that cities could explore and the different scales (region or citywide, district level, or building or parcel level) for financing resilience projects.

 The following Financing Mechanisms are discussed along with the scale and purpose, the process, and the strengths and challenges of using the financing mechanism.